With a new contract and a new home, Gabe Jackson says Seahawks’ offensive line ‘can be great’

 Jackson, 29, said he doesn’t feel like he will be under any brighter spotlight than usual.
 “As an offensive linemen or a player in general, I always feel like you are under a microscope,’’ Jackson said.

-Jackson said he has already talked to Wilson and said, “he was excited.
+Jackson said he has already talked to Wilson and said, “He was excited.
 I don’t know if he was as excited as me (yes, that was meant as something of a joke).
-But we was both excited to work together.’’
+But we (were) both excited to work together.’’

 The question remains, though, exactly where Jackson will do that work.